British Airways

 Ad-hoc transportation via Car, MPV or Coach:

-The Kings Ferry, part of National Express Transport Solutions, provided a 360 ground transport solution to British Airways.
-13 buses were utilised 7 days a week servicing key BA sites and transport hubs including airside and 4 buses were utilised 7 days per week to service crew transport between the car park, Premier Inn and T5.
+Addressing British Airways' intricate transport needs, The Kings Ferry, a division of National Express Transport Solutions, provided a comprehensive ground transport solution.
+Thirteen buses were deployed seven days a week to serve essential BA sites and transport hubs, including airside locations.
+Additionally, four buses operated seven days a week to facilitate crew transport between the car park, Premier Inn, and Terminal 5.

 Back to top